stevenpovlitz/GameOfLife/README.md

 # Game-Of-Life

-C++ class based implementation of Conway's Game of Life
+C++ class based implementation of Conway's Game of Life.
+Note: Unix specific sleep function was used to create delay.
+On windows machines, adding the line "cin.ignore();" anywhere in the while loop in the main method at the bottom of the program will cause the program to only advance when "enter" is pressed.

 ![alt tag](http://i.imgur.com/7uZckVq.gif)